• Home

 Female Aubree 20 63 127

-When you visualize the above data using it, it will appear as shown below.
+When you visualize the above data, it will appear as shown below.

 difference in scatter plot and line graph